burlachenkok/exploring-python3/python3-note.md

 ## Comparison of Containers

 Sequence objects (typically) can be compared to other objects with the same sequence type.
-The comparison uses lexicographical ordering.
+The comparison uses lexicographical ordering to define order relations.
+If during comparison the type of objects does not support comparision operator the exception is raised.

 ## Strings